PopeyeURS/ulyssescaballes-mpv.config/README.md

   - `border=no` removes the title bar for a cinema‑style presentation.
   - Set `border=yes` if you want standard window controls.

-These are not “bugs” or mistakes — they’re stylistic choices.
-Feel free to toggle them to match your workflow.
+These are stylistic defaults chosen for cinematic presentation.
+Feel free to adjust them to match your workflow.

 ---